mgill2190/training/README.md

 ## Development

 * [Development setup](SETUP.md) which guides installing the tools, and customizations the teams have made to their environments.
-* [Introduction](INTRODUCTION.md) which gives a brief overview on our environment, and details some basic courses to complete before working on production systems
+* [Programming Introduction](INTRODUCTION.md) which gives a brief overview on our environment, and details some basic courses to complete before working on production systems